 The IVR system is secure and confidential.
 Each time you call the IVR system you will need to enter your 9-digit ID number and your 4-digit PIN.
 Remember to keep both of these numbers private.
 A temporary PIN will be mailed to you.
 The first time you use IVR the system will ask you to change your temporary PIN to a new number.
 Do not share your new PIN with anyone.

-How does IVR Tech’s IVR can help you?
+How can an IVR help you?

-IVR Technology Group’s interactive voice response and speech recognition platform can be integrated with your data sources and the web to deliver feature-rich but simple to use IVR solutions – driving efficiency, improving business productivity, and enhancing caller satisfaction.
+An interactive voice response and speech recognition platform can be integrated with your data sources and the web to deliver feature-rich but simple to use IVR solutions – driving efficiency, improving business productivity, and enhancing caller satisfaction.
 And just as important, your custom-developed IVR is hosted in the cloud so there is no technology to manage.

 Deliver a personalized call experience with advanced IVR technologies such as text-to-speech, voice print verification, name and address capture, reverse phone lookup and more.
 Have a full IVR staff a call away that quickly implements your needs or simply consults with you on caller experience design.
 Our in-house voice talent and transcription staff also provides IVR support that’s hard to replicate with doing it yourself.

 Need some help in developing your IVR?
 Our team is adept at consulting with every industry on solutions ranging from automated surveys, lead generation, to medical after hours response.
-Feel Free to Call Us to receive Free IVR setup, up to $500 of Custom Development.